-The Back River Gold District consists of eleven mineral claims blocks along an 80 km belt.
-The most advanced project in the district, the Goose Mine, has completed its construction phase with first gold production achieved in June 2025 followed by ramp up to commercial production expected in the third quarter of 2025.
+The Back River Gold District is situated within the West Kitikmeot region of southwestern Nunavut, 520 km northeast of Yellowknife, Northwest Territories.
+The Back River Gold District is comprised of 12 project areas along an 80km belt that collectively cover approximately 96,150 ha.
+The most advanced project in the district, the Goose Mine, completed its construction phase and achieved first gold production in June 2025 and declared commercial production in October 2025.

 Materials and heavy machinery required at the Goose Mine are transported from the Marine Laydown Area (MLA) along a ~163 km Winter Ice Road, which is constructed annually to connect the MLA to the Goose site.
 The transportation window runs generally from February to May each year.